ElkaRavenwood/elec374-instruction-generator/README.md

 # elec374-instruction-generator
-An instruction decoder for phase 3 of the ELEC 374 CPU project at Queen's University.
+An instruction decoder for Phase 3 of the CPU project at Queen's University for ELEC 374.

 Users can enter the information into the correct fields and the corresponding hex and binary instruction is generated.